 The Chicago Business Barometer jumped to 73.4 in July of 2021 from 66.1 in June, the second-highest pandemic-era reading.
 Demand is strong but firms remain concerned about supply chain disruptions and rising prices.
 Among the main five indicators, production saw the largest increase, followed by New Orders, while Supplier Deliveries remained unchanged. source: Institute for Supply Management

 Chicago PMI in the United States averaged 54.80 points from 1967 until 2021, reaching an all time high of 81 points in November of 1973 and a record low of 20.70 points in June of 1980.
 This page provides the latest reported value for - United States Chicago PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United States Chicago PMI - data, historical chart, forecasts and calendar of releases - was last updated on August of 2021.

-Chicago Pmi in the United States is expected to be 52.00 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Chicago Pmi in the United States to stand at 52.00 in 12 months time.
-In the long-term, the United States Chicago PMI is projected to trend around 56.00 Index Points in 2020, according to our econometric models.
+Chicago PMI in the United States is expected to be 65.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Chicago PMI is projected to trend around 54.00 points in 2022, according to our econometric models.